Neurolipidomics/DMSDataExtractionToolkit/README.md

 DMS Data Extraction Toolkit was developed in Python 3.12.10 and provided as Jupyter notebooks and Python scripts.
 Manuals assisting users to set up their computers to run DMS Data Extraction Toolkit successfully are available in either folder.

 # Naming convention for input files
-Datafile input for DMS Data Extraction Toolkit must be in this format for a successful conversion.
+Datafile input for DMS Data Extraction Toolkit must be named in this format for a successful conversion.

 [text]_[SV value]_[text].mzml (or .jdx)